delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 Please do report any bugs you find.

 Bugs are recorded in Tracker on SourceForge.
-View the bug via this url http://www.delphidabbler.com/url/codesnip-bugs which redirects to SourceForge.
+View the bug via http://www.delphidabbler.com/url/codesnip-bugs which redirects to SourceForge.
 You can also access the bug tracker from CodeSnip by using the "Tools | Report Bug Online" and following the link.